-Winter weather is on its way, which means soon it will be time to put down that layer of salt.
+For many of us, winter weather means it’s time to put down that layer of salt.
 After all, you don’t want to hurt yourself or be liable if anyone slips on your sidewalk!

 Ironically, in your effort to keep everyone safe, you might be endangering the very ones you want to protect.
 That’s because ice melt is dangerous for pets.
 And it’s not just the ice melt on your property.
 Ice melt that is universally used on roadways and walking paths is usually not pet-friendly and can cause serious harm and even death.